Answers to Common Advisee Questions

 No, mid-term grades are posted solely to show how the student is progressing in the semester and do not remain on official transcripts.
 If a student is not earning satisfactory grades, it is a great opportunity to discuss tutoring or other applicable resources so that grades may be approved, or potentially change the grading option (pass/fail, withdraw, audit, etc.).

 GPA is listed on the unofficial transcript (accessible in UDSIS).
-There is also a GPA calculator on the Registrar’s website that students can use to calculate their GPA based on the current courses and projected grades: http://www1.udel.edu/registrar/students/gpa-calc.html.
+There is also a GPA calculator on the Registrar’s website that students can use to calculate their GPA based on the current courses and projected grades: http://www1.udel.edu/registrar/students/gpa-calc.html – or – students and advisors can use the “Simulate GPA” feature on the Courses tab within Stellic.

 Students should speak to their professor for clarification of expectations and for extra help.
-The student should also seek individual and/or group tutoring at the Academic Enrichment Center and via any applicable college-level support program.
-See the Office of Academic Enrichment’s website for more information: http://www.ae.udel.edu/.
+The student should also seek individual and/or group tutoring.
+See the Academic Coaching and Tutoring (ACT)’s website for more information.

 If the last day to change registration for the semester is drawing near and all avenues have been exhausted, students may need to consider withdrawing or changing the grading status of the course.
 Students are strongly encouraged to discuss grading options with their advisor prior to making any changes to their grading.
 After the deadline, students are not permitted to drop or change the grading status of a course without having well-documented non-academic extenuating circumstances.